xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 * Delete the binaries `x86_64-conda-linux-gnu-ld, sqlite3, openssl` from `bin`.
 These are the largest binaries in `bin` and none of them is used during runtime; saves 5MiB.
 * Delete `share/terminfo` as we don't expect to run a terminal;  saves 2MiB.

 In addition, the following removals also brought us a bit of space.
-These removals are not specific to our usage of the packages but should in general not be part of the main conda package of these artifacts.
+These removals are not specific to our usage of the packages but should in general not be part of the main conda package of these artefacts.

 * Delete static libraries with `find -name '*.a' -delete`.
 These are not needed at runtime, only during compile-time.
 Bit-by-bit we remove them from the main conda packages as suggested by [CFEP-18](https://github.com/conda-forge/cfep/blob/master/cfep-18.md).
 This saves 3 MiB.
 * Delete `scipy`'s tests, open issue at [scipy-feedstock#160](https://github.com/conda-forge/scipy-feedstock/issues/160); saves 11MB